hibeekaey/open-source-project-generator/CONTRIBUTING.md

 ## Thank You

-Thank you for contributing to the Open Source Template Generator!
+Thank you for contributing to the Open Source Project Generator!
 Your contributions help developers worldwide create better projects with modern best practices.

 ---